marveeygoodlife/Interest-rate-converter/README.md

 ## PROBLEM STATEMENT

 The goal of this practical Project is to develop a simple application that calculates the future amount of an investment by using compound Interest .
 Users will enter the Amount(Principal), interest rate and time in years.The application will validate the Inputs to make sure the year is not less than 5 years and not greater than 100 years.

-If the input is valid the application will calculate with the exercise 1 formula: A=P(1+nr​)nt
+If the input is valid the application will calculate with the exercise 1 formula:

+<strong> A = P (1+n / r​)nt </strong>

 ## PROBLEM SPECIFICATION

-Inputs:
+<strong>Inputs: </strong>
-Principal (Double)
+- Principal Amount (Double)
-Interest Rate (Double)
+- Interest Rate (Double)
-Time (Double, it must be between 5 and 100 years)
+- Time (Double, it must be between 5 and 100 years)

-Outputs
+<strong>Outputs:</strong>

-Final amount displayed in currency form.
+- Final amount displayed in currency form.
-A prompt response for users  to try another Value.
+- A prompt response for users  to try another Value.

- Validation Rules:
+<strong>Validation Rules:</strong>

-Every input entered must be in numeric format.
+- Every input entered must be in numeric format.
-Time must be 5 years at least and not more than 100 years.
+- Time must be 5 years at least and not more than 100 years.

-Formula
+<strong>Formula:  </strong>

-Hint: 𝐴 = 𝑃 (1 + 𝑟 / 𝑛 ) 𝑛t
+<strong> Hint: 𝐴 = 𝑃 (1 + 𝑟 / 𝑛 ) 𝑛t   </strong>
 Where:
 P is the principal/ initial amount to invest
 A is the total amount expected